rogerz343/rename-google-photos/README.md

 of google photos/albums).
 For each photo/video, it will rename the file to be a timestamp of when the photo was taken, and it will also potentially modify the "date taken" metadata of the photo if the current metadata is missing or incorrect.
-All changes are not done in place, i.e. we first copy the file to the specified output directory and then change that one.
+Changes are not done in place, i.e. we first copy the file to the specified output directory and then modify the copy.
+You might still want to keep yet another separate backup of your files, in case something goes wrong with this script.

 ### More detailed explanation
 First, we need to understand the "Date Taken" tag that Windows puts on files